 High end design & communications firm attains time management nirvana

 “What I like about it is that it has its own space.
-It's online, it's 24/7, and it's separate from email—it's our special sandbox.
+Intervals project management software is online 24/7, and it's separate from email—it's our special sandbox.
 It's where everyone gets together, gets their assignments, writes comments, logs their hours, and manages their own time and tasks.
 All the stuff I used to do for everyone else.
 So it frees me from managing my guys' time.”

 Birgitte is a producer in a socially responsible design and communications firm based near New York City.
 Her job at LUCITÀ is to make sure she doesn't go gray before her time-so far so good, she says, but it's a tough act.

 We do a lot of national as well as international work.
 Our people are spread across three different time zones and our clients and partners are all over the world.
 This requires a tremendous amount of logistics, organization and coordination.
 Not to mention eternal patience.